surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 order_map = %{"id" => "", "qty" => ""}
 {% endhighlight %}

-A map is just a key-value collection.
+A map is just a key-value collection, kind of like a Javascript object or a Python hash map.
 Now, we'll pass this into `to_form/1` to get a form struct.
 From experience, `to_form/1` won't care about the values of the map, just the keys, so they can just be blank, so we can pass this map into `to_form/1` and it will give us a form struct.
 Let's put this together in a LiveView:

 {% highlight elixir %}
 # order_live.ex